joknorr/cxg327_zabg/README.md

 # ZIEHL-ABEGG CXG-327(A)NE-R with ZAbluegalaxy integration

+## RTOS Version
+Please check the RTOS version with the chiptool utility.
+RTOS must be version 2.05 or higher.
+Otherwise update the RTOS with the version in this REPO.

 ## Filetransfer
 To install this files you need the chiptool utility.
 Open a FTP connection with the CXG-327(A)NE-R device.
 Please backup all files before you you replace them.
 Then copy the follwing files from the to_drive-A folder to drive A: of the device: